GariestGary/GariestGary.github.io/docs/toolbox/toolbox-settings.md

 From this window you can adjust main settings, edit initial pools, set up audios and edit properties in database.

-'Toolbox Settings' window has four tabs:
+'Toolbox Settings' window has three tabs:

 - Main Settings
 - Pooler
 - Audio Player
-- Database

 Let's look all them.